davidjfk/016_Superpy/readme_files/README_SOFTWARE_DESIGN.md

-8.  create the argparse user interface: in argparse assign a subparser to each use case from step 3.
+8.  create the argparse user interface: in argparse assign a subparser to each use case from step 7.
     make choices about positional vs optional arguments, etc.
     Goal: make sure the superpy-app is easy and  intuitive to use.
     The argparse-code itself will be created later on.

     status: done.
-See section  7. above.
+Argparse-UI has been added to step 7 above.

 9. Create testdata in script create_testdata_for_csv_files_bought_and_sold.py
     (erd in previous step must be ready before creating testdata)